OBC Application Form and Guide / Eligibility

 Please send the information to the following address:

 You can also email your completed application package to: email@example.com

 NOTE: No Application for Mayoral Appointment to a board or commission will be reviewed until ALL documents have been submitted.

 Your application and your qualifications will be considered for the preference that you expressed on the application form.
 When it's time for the Mayor to make an appointment to the board, the OBC staff will provide the Mayor with candidates for recommendation based on qualifications and experience; geographic, ethnic, and gender composition; and statutory limitation of the current board.
 We also provide information on professional or personal experience related to the board's function.
 For some boards and commissions appointments, a background security check may be conducted.

-There may be some legal restrictions associated with most of the seats, which are described in the Boards & Commissions Profile.
+There may be some legal restrictions associated with most of the seats.
 The fact sheet for each board will help you determine whether you are eligible for a particular position.
 In addition to specific seat restrictions, you must be registered to vote prior to the last general election.